 Just like any creative discipline, web design has its rules.
-We’ve outlined ten principles to guide a successful website design.
-Content, navigation, and visuals all work together alongside these guidelines to make sure your design strikes the perfect balance.
+Content, navigation, and visuals must all work together to make sure your design strikes the perfect balance.
 But how does one approach the foundations of good website design?
 Let's find out.

 A website’s messaging and calls to action (CTAs) are key to supporting its goals.
 A site’s purpose can be as simple as promoting purchases, telling a company’s story, or providing tutorials.
 You should be able to capture your site’s intent in a sentence or two — think mission statement.